 For work in existing buildings, when a heat generator, such as a boiler, is replaced, if not already present, self-regulating devices should be installed, where technically feasible and economically feasible, for the separate control of heating in each room served by the heating appliance.

-Where it is not technically feasible or economically feasible to install self-regulating devices, the requirement does not need to be met.
 Measures which are not technically feasible include, but are not limited to:

 - Buildings with very low heat demand (e.g. <10 W/m2). - Homes with buffer zones for heat absorption or dissipation with high thermal mass.